Chargaff's second parity rule and the kinetics of DNA replication: Abstract

 \section{Abstract}

-A model of DNA replication is investigated, which is based on the biochemical kinetics of DNA polymerases, copying a DNA strand into its complement, except for rare point-like mutations due to nucleotide substitutions.
-Numerical simulations of many successive replications starting from an initial DNA sequence show that the fractions of mono- and oligonucleotides converge toward compliance with Chargaff's second parity rule.
-The theory of this multireplication process reveals that the approximate equalities between the fractions of complementary nucleotides are the consequence of (1) the dominant role of complementarity in the DNA replication kinetic process and (2) the smallness of the polymerase error probability.
-These two features lead to a robust mechanism underlying Chargaff's second parity rule.
+This paper presents the study of a DNA replication model grounded in the biochemical kinetics of DNA polymerases, which copy each DNA strand into a complementary strand, except for rare point-like mutations caused by nucleotide substitution errors.
+Numerical simulations of many successive replications, starting from an arbitrary initial DNA sequence, show that the fractions of mono- and oligonucleotides converge toward compliance with Chargaff's second parity rule.
+The theoretical framework developed for this multireplication process demonstrates that the near-equalities of complementary nucleotide fractions arise from two key features: (1)~the dominant role of base-pair complementarity in replication kinetics and (2)~the low intrinsic error rate of DNA polymerases.
+Together, these two features yield a robust mechanistic basis for Chargaff's second parity rule.
+These considerations explain the existence of deviations with respect to the predictions of models assuming no-strand-bias conditions.

 0.5 cm